 Q: Why do I need to declare the end of the commissioning period?

 A: During commissioning, one of the steps is to agree on secondary risks that your asset presents to the power system until all your control systems are proven.
 You will also have identified these as part of your Code commissioning plan.
 We model these risks in our market systems.
-The System Operator needs the Asset Owner to send a notification in writing to officially declare that the commissioning period has come to an end.
+The System Operator needs the asset owner to send a notification in writing to officially declare that the commissioning period has come to an end.
 The System Operator will then use this confirmation to request that the secondary risk be removed from the market system.

 Closeout